ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-vue/vault-types.md

 1. clear `currentSession` when the vault is locked
 1. set `currentSession` when the session is restored

-The code for that in `vault.service.ts` looks like this:
+The code for that in `VaultService.ts` looks like this:

 ```TypeScript
   login(session: Session, mode?: AuthMode): Promise<void> {